JvanKatwijk/eti-stuff/README.md

 software that are derived from wotk of others.

 This software uses parts of dabtools.
+Excerpt from the README of dabtools  reads
 "dabtools is written by Dave Chapman <dave@dchapman.com>

-Large parts of the code are copied verbatim (or with trivial modifications) from David Crawley's OpenDAB and hence retain his copyright."
+Large Parts of the code in both eti-frontend and eti-backend are copied verbatim (or with trivial modifications) from David Crawley's OpenDAB and hence retain his copyright."

 Obviously, the copyrights for the parts copied (or directly derived) from the dabtools remain with Dave Chapman.